Introduction

 - Cassette Toilets:

-Each kind of alternative toilet presents distinct benefits and drawbacks concerning environmental effects, convenience, and hygiene.
+Each alternative toilet presents distinct benefits and drawbacks concerning environmental effects, convenience, and hygiene.
 Compost toilets conserve water, bidet toilets enhance cleanliness, tankless toilets maximize space, and cassette toilets provide portability.
 Your choice will depend on your personal needs and living situation.
 For more tips on managing your home, consider turning off your water heater when necessary.

 How a Composting Toilet Works